eyob721/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

     -   a function that searches a string for any of a set of bytes.
 Similar to the string function strpbrk().
 -   5-strstr.c
     -   a function that locates a substring.
 Similar to the string function strstr().
+-   7-print_chessboard.c
+    -   a function that prints the chessboard.

 ## Advanced